starchturrets/windows-shenanigans/guide.md

 - [ ] Enable grammar and spellcheck assistance

-# Widgets / Live Tiles
+# Widgets / Live Tiles, Windows Media Player

 These make potentially unneeded connections back to Microsoft, but from what I've seen they do not appear to send sensitive user data back.
 However, if you wish to disable them: